nahtyla/fresh-blog/src/pages/about.md

 ---
-title: About Me
+title: Liv
-subtitle: This is a short page about me and my work.
+subtitle: >-
+  Welcome to my 'About Me' section!
+There's a lot to know, but the gist of it is below.
 img_path: images/about.jpg
 menus:
   main: